|

 Noether’s Theorem to study particle symmetries,

-avoiding infinities from the Lorentz and the Poincaré transformations, constructing a minkowski-type
+avoiding infinities from the Lorentz and the Poincaré transformations, constructing a Minkowski-type

 metric for curved spacetime, proposing approaches to